-Now it may sound silly, but there aren't a lot of rooms left in corporate America where you can post stuff on the walls and leave it there.
+Now it may sound silly, but there aren't a lot of rooms left in the corporate world where you can post stuff on the walls and leave it there.
 For efficiency reasons, we've retreated to email and Powerpoint to communicate and work on our projects together.

-Many also acquired some type of new tool or technology that gave them increased visualization or prototyping capability.
-The investment ranged in ambition ' from a few hundred bucks for better cutting tools or a key piece of software, all the way to a $100k CNC cutting machine.
+Many also acquired some type of new tool or technology that gave them increased visualisation or prototyping capability.
+The investment ranged in ambition from a few hundred bucks for better cutting tools or a key piece of software, all the way to a $100k CNC cutting machine.

 A space and new tools provides evidence that a new way of working is coming.
 They are far more tangible and engaging than a description of a process.
 When your environment and what you see in it everyday changes, it is a strong indication something important is happening.
 And it's easy to give it a try.

 When trying to change a team or a whole organisation, pursue these four tactics.

 Each tactic plays a particular role in the process of change.